zer2/fantasy-basketball-optimizer/about/turnovers.md

   - Drafters A and B won, and were middling/bad in turnovers
   - Drafters C and D lost, and were middling/good in turnovers

 Putting these two inferences together makes a seemingly solid case that investing in turnovers leads to bad performance.
 However, this backwards-causality approach was not logical and the second inference was likely incorrect.
-It can easily be seen by viewing the results holistically that turnover weight was irrelevant; the better-supported driver of victory was minutes per game.
+Performing badly in turnovers didn't make the drafters win- the same conditions that led to winning, having high minutes per game, led to performing badly in turnovers.
+It can easily be seen by viewing the results holistically that turnover weight was irrelevant and the only real driver of victory was minutes per game.
+So this data makes no argument for down-weighting turnovers, even if it may have appeared to at first glance

 ### Math

 The intuitive version of the argument is not entirely clear.
 Can a mathematical approach bring clarity?

 Correlation is a measure of how related two metrics are.
 When two metrics tend to be either both high or both low, they are highly correlated.
 When they tend to be either high/low or low/high, they are negatively correlated. when they are totally unrelated, they are uncorrelated, or have a correlation of zero.